sunjay/turtle/docs/guide/position-heading.md

 permalink: /guide/position-heading/
 ---

-In this section, we'll discuss some more advanced methods of controlling the turtle.
+In this lesson, we'll discuss some more advanced methods of controlling the turtle.
 So far, we've been using commands like [`forward`] and [`right`] to move the turtle relative to its **current** position on the screen.
 This works well for a lot of drawings, but what if we want more direct control?